Civilization (2002 board game): Settlements

 In Sid Meier's Civilization: The Boardgame, there are four types of settlements: villages, towns, cities, and metropolises.
 Only one settlement is permitted on any territory, and settlers may be converted to villages for a price during the purchase phase.
 Settlements may be upgraded to a higher-level through further purchases, while they may be downgraded due to the effects of exploration markers.
 Higher levels of settlements produce more gold during the production phase, and are worth more victory points at the end of the game.
 Settlements may be captured as a result of combat when their owner has no friendly units in the same territory as the settlement.
 A player is instantly eliminated if they lose their last city.

 In the advanced game, each settlement can also be assigned city improvements.
 Each city improvement may either improve happiness or productivity, and a settlement may be assigned up to two improvements (one each for happiness and productivity).
 City improvements can be reassigned freely as needed, and are not lost when a city is captured.
 If the era is advanced, all city improvements are removed from cities.

 In the advanced game, settlements are either "happy" or "unhappy", "productive" and "unproductive".
 Each settlement founded on territories with the "wine" and "gems" resources (found on exploration markers) are automatically happy.
 A player may designate any one of their other settlements as being happy, while all other settlements (except those under the effect of a city improvement or wonder) are unhappy.
 Each settlement, unless affected by city improvement or wonder, is considered unproductive, unless it was founded on productive terrain (found on exploration markers).
 Happy and productive settlements generally produce more gold during the production phase compared to unhappy or unproductive ones.
 Cities with resources also tend to produce more gold compared to cities without resources.

+Release

+The game was announced on May 24, 2002.
+It was released in stores on September 6 or October 5, 2002.